 What organisations do you give to?

 I really like the four Effective Altruism Funds.
-I specifically decided that I can easily spend hours upon hours researching where to give, but there’s already people spending all their time on this.
+I specifically decided that, while I can easily spend hours upon hours researching where to give, there are already people spending all their time on this.
 I put full trust into the people who have been managing them; I’ve met them at conferences and I sincerely believe they will do a better job than I will.

 Do you try to effect change in any other ways?

 I’m pretty active in the Danish EA community.
 We try to do outreach with the typical community-building stuff.
 If you convince even one person to join the cause, and she/he is as capable as yourself, you have effectively doubled your impact.

 I am vegan, which is funny because I used to rather dislike vegans.
 But then I joined the Danish Effective Altruism community and basically every one of them were vegan.
 I thought, “There’s no way that every one of these people, whom I agree with on basically everything, happen to all be wrong on this.”
 The fact that animals suffer is hard to care about when you’re eating meat.
 You cannot eat meat and truly acknowledge the suffering you’re causing at the same time.
 It’s one or the other.
 Only months after quitting did my empathy for animals come to the surface.